The Yapp’s Family Site

 Early Years

 I would like to sit here at the desktop and write many pages about George, his life and his ambitions, what he was really like.
-But I can't. because I didn't know my dad as mentioned I do have one treasured memory etched in my mind as a very young boy that's all.
-He died too soon.
+But I can't, because I didn't know my dad.
+I do have one very treasured memory etched in my memory as a very young boy of him knelt down before me with his arms open that's all I have!.
+He died far too soon to know his twin boys tragically one twin Alan died in infancy George took a flower off of his coffin and put it in his pay book to keep the memory of Alan close to him.

 What I do know is that he was working as a dry cleaner in civvy street but I think he had various jobs, I get the impression that he was unsettled in his life and not too happy with his lot.
 He found himself as a young man in London E.17 immediately towards the end of the second world war.
 London was in a labyrinthine of demolition from the bombing in the blitz and was still being targeted with doodlebugs and rockets.
 There was rumour in the city that the contemplation and preparation for the long process of the regeneration could take many years after the war ended.